Historic House Seven Gables Torn Down

 The talk of Put-in-Bay Island in July was the tearing down of the historic house “Seven Gables” cottage in the Shore Villas subdivision just east of Perry’s Monument.
-The historic house, named for its seven gables, canopies over the windows and doors, was built in 1885 according to tax records.
+The historic house, named for its seven gables and canopies over the windows and doors, was built in 1885, according to tax records.
 President Howard Taft stayed at the home when he visited the island.

-Fifty years ago, the home was owned by Larry Gazzola, a well-known summer person.
-More recent owners were the late Scott and Linda Buttrey, and Jerry and Lana Sluss.
-The new owners, Ed and Wendy Pesicka, purchased the home last June for $552,000 according to the Ottawa County Auditor’s office.
+Fifty years ago, Larry Gazzola, a well-known summer person, owned the home.
+The recent owners were the late Scott, Linda Buttrey, Jerry, and Lana Sluss.
+The new owners, Ed, and Wendy Pesicka, purchased the home last June for $552,000, according to the Ottawa County Auditor’s office.

-As they near Put-in-Bay, the speedboat driver dives overboard and the boat jumps the dock, airborne, and lands/crashed into Aunt Annie’s house.
+As they near Put-in-Bay, the speedboat driver dives overboard, and the boat jumps the dock, airborne, and lands/crashes into Aunt Annie’s house.
 The investigation takes Emerson to Guatemala jungles, Mexico, and involves ICE.”
 “Auntie fell and broke her hip and had to go to a rehab home.
 Squatters made themselves at home and left the stove on in the kitchen turned meth lab.
 It starts a fire while they are gone.
-They return to a burned out shell.
+They return to a burned-out shell.
 Meanwhile, they had been pawning Auntie’s valuables on the mainland.
-Auntie, now fully recovered, joined reporter in locating druggies.”
+Auntie, now fully recovered, joined the reporter in locating druggies.”